MicrosoftDocs/power-pages-docs/power-pages-docs/admin/copilot-governance.md

 ### Intelligent forms

 Simplifies form filling experience for end users by extracting relevant information from attachments and autofilling fields.
 Also, allows end users to rewrite their multi-line text inputs using AI draft assistance.
-Learn More ()
+More information: [Enable AI form fill assistance on a form (preview)](../getting-started/add-form.md#enable-ai-form-fill-assistance-on-a-form-preview)

 ### List summary

 Allows end users to get an AI generated summary of the list/ table that is on the site.
-Learn More ()
+More information: [Add AI summary list](../getting-started/add-ai-summary-list.md)

 ### Search summarization